YenChengHsuan/chyen.github.io/content/authors/admin/_index.md

 ## About Me

-Cheng Hsuan Yen is a Economics PhD student at OSU.
-His research interests include the economics about education, gender, and family.
+Cheng Hsuan Yen is an Economics PhD student at OSU.
+His research interests include the economics of education, gender, and family.